remarkjs/remark/doc/plugins.md

 This will also make a package usable by [Duo](https://github.com/duojs/duo).

-When publishing a plugin, you should utilize the package manager’s keywords functionality and include `"mdast"` in the list.
+When publishing a plugin, you should utilize the package manager’s keywords functionality and include `"remark"` in the list.